-Coker University offers the following master's degree programs: a Master of Science in Sports Administration (MS.SA), a Master of Education in Curriculum and Instructional Technology (M.Ed.), a Master of Science in Management and Leadership (MS.ML), a Master of Science in Nursing (MSN) in Education or Leadership, and an Entry to Practice MSN.
+Coker University offers the following graduate degree programs: a Master of Science in Sports Administration (MS.SA), a Master of Education in Curriculum and Instructional Technology (M.Ed.), a Master of Science in Management and Leadership (MS.ML), a Master of Science in Nursing (MSN) in Education or Leadership, an Entry to Practice MSN, and a Doctorate of Nursing Practice.

 Policies and procedures that apply to all students are published in the Coker University Academic Catalog and the Coker University Student Handbook.
-When necessary, specific policies have been developed for the graduate program by the Graduate Advisory Committees, and supersede those outlined in the undergraduate section of the catalog.